EvolvingLMMs-Lab/lmms-engine/examples/scalable_interpolant_transformer/README.md

 ## Overview

 SiT is a family of generative models built on Diffusion Transformers (DiT) that uses an **interpolant framework** to flexibly connect two distributions.
-The model achieves state-of-the-art performance on ImageNet generation:
-- **FID-50K: 2.06** on ImageNet 256×256 (SiT-XL/2)
-- **FID-50K: 2.62** on ImageNet 512×512

 Key features:
 - Transformer-based architecture with VAE latent space encoding